JosephTLyons/text-align/README.md

 ## TODO:

+- Fix up all bullet points in the CHANGELOG.md
 - Fix current bugs
 - Give the option to insert one or two spaces between punctuation and the next word, when running the dejustify algorithm (?)